 Step 2: Schedule a court hearing

-The landlord may now proceed to the magistrate court of the county where their property is located to file their complaint.
+The landlord may now proceed to the county’s magistrate court where their property is located to file their complaint.
 This is also known as a Petition for Summary Relief – Wrongful Occupation.
 The tenant must respond before the court hearing.

 Step 3: Evict the tenant